 A successful blueprint for the coast will mean:

-The province is better prepared for the impacts of climate change
+Coastal communities are better prepared for climate change impacts

 Industries that work on the water will have more certainty around project planning and development